Jewellery needs special care to be kept in the best condition possible

 All sterling silver and brass will tarnish over time and under the right conditions.
 The amount of tarnish that occurs on an individual piece of jewellery depends on the individual body chemistry of the wearer, the environment and how the piece is cared for.

 Oxidation or tarnish is a natural chemical reaction rather than a defect or fault with the piece.
-The following guidelines will help you to manage and avoid tarnishing as much as possible.

 Gold plating is a thin layer of gold applied to the piece of jewellery and will wear away with time.

 We recommend a re-plating of your item if you want it to return to its original colour.

 All chains are delicate by nature and will break under pressure.
 With repeated pulling, the links will stretch and split, to avoid this, ensure necklaces and bracelets are removed when exercising and not pulled excessively.